County OKs airport weather system contract

 Coscarella said there was still the issue of vendor permits to get through, but it was in the timeline.

-Commissioner Greg Felt complimented Bonfire with switching affiliations to a local non-profit with a local director.
+Commissioner Greg Felt complimented Bonfire about switching affiliations to a local nonprofit with a local director.

-Bonfire is partnering with Chaffee Community Foundation and any donations to the nonprofit through the event will be administrated by CCF for local projects.
+Bonfire is partnering with Chaffee County Community Foundation, and any donations to the nonprofit through the event will be administrated by the foundation for local projects.

 Stoughton said it has been an awesome partnership.

-Commissioners authorized and instructed the county treasurer to cancel delinquent, uncollectable, personal property taxes off the books that have been delinquent for at least a year:
+Commissioners authorized and instructed the county treasurer to cancel delinquent, uncollectible personal property taxes off the books that have been delinquent for at least a year:

 Tax year(s) Total tax